Chart Color Schemes

 Population growth drivers in Coorparoo are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of Coorparoo is around 19,433, reflecting a 7.2% increase from the 2021 Census figure of 18,132 people.
-This growth was inferred from AreaSearch's estimation of the resident population at 19,361 following examination of the ABS ERP data release in June 2024, and an additional 180 validated new addresses since the Census date.
-The population density is 3,646 persons per square kilometer, placing Coorparoo in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Coorparoo has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming the national average.
-Overseas migration contributed approximately 81.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia data for each SA2 area released in 2024 using 2022 as the base year.
+As of Nov 2025, the estimated population for the Coorparoo statistical area (Lv2) is around 19,436.
+This reflects an increase of 1,304 people since the 2021 Census, which reported a population of 18,132.
+The change was inferred from AreaSearch's estimation of the resident population at 19,353 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 180 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,646 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Coorparoo has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the national average.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population